harrietrs/cross-gov-ai-testing-framework/framework.md

 # AI Testing and Assurance Framework for Public Sector

-*Evaluation-driven approach to building safe, fair and reliable AI*
+> Evaluation-driven approach to building safe, fair and reliable AI

-> An initiative by the Cross Government Testing Community (UK)

 ![Banner image for AI testing framework](assets/img/Screenshot 2025-07-10 at 21.37.51.png)